Accessibility Widget, UX audit and proposal

 The Equalweb accessibility widget is a thoughtfully designed and technically sound tool.
 It supports a wide range of user needs and offers critical functionality for browsing with confidence.

-What it lacks are refinements that would make it feel friendlier, clearer, easier to use and provide better tools for effective product marketing.
+What it lacks are refinements that would make it feel friendlier, clearer, easier to use, and better for product marketing.

 These include: